 Ms. Weiler was formerly a Managing Director and a member of the Management Committee of Crescent Capital Group, a Los Angeles-based asset management firm ("Crescent"), where she served from January 2011 until she retired in December 2020.
 During that time, Ms. Weiler was responsible for the oversight of Crescent's CLO management business from July 2017 through December 2020, and managed several multi-strategy credit funds from January 2011 through June 2017.
 During her tenure at Crescent, she also served on the Risk Management and Diversity & Inclusion committees.
 From October 1995 to December 2010, Ms. Weiler was a Managing Director at Trust Company of the West, a Los Angeles-based asset management firm ("TCW").
 At TCW, she managed several multi-strategy credit funds from July 2006 to December 2010, and served as lead portfolio manager for TCW's high-yield bond strategy from October 1995 to June 2006.
+Ms. Weiler has served on the board of directors of Jefferies Financial Group Inc. since July 2021.
 She is a member of the Cedars-Sinai Board of Governors and is actively involved in 100 Women in Finance.
-Ms. Weiler has served on the boards of directors of Jefferies Financial Group Inc. since July 2021.
-Ms. Weiler has served on the boards of directors of ORTIC and ORTF II since August 2021 and November 2021, respectively.
-Ms. Weiler holds a B.S. in Economics from the Wharton School at the University of Pennsylvania.
+Ms. Weiler joined the board of directors of OBDE from February 2021 until January 2025 and on the board of directors of OBDE from February 2021 until January 2025 and on the board of directors of OBDE from February 2021 until January 2025 and on the board of directors of OBDE from February 2021 until January 2025 and on the board of at the University of Pennsylvania.